 A closed, private amateur radio system consisting of a large number of remotely controlled base stations, or “Remote Base” for short, that are interconnected utilizing full duplex links.
 This linked system covers large portions of California, Arizona, New Mexico, Nevada, Utah, Colorado and Texas.
-Additional coverage is now available in the Washington D.C. and the surrounding area of Maryland, Virginia and West Virginia, Pennsylvania and Delaware on a full time basis.
+Additional coverage is available in the Washington D.C. and the surrounding areas of Maryland, Virginia, West Virginia, Pennsylvania and Delaware on a full time basis.
 Additional coverage is also available on a full time basis in the Atlanta, Georgia and the Kalispell, Montana area.

-The PAPA System is a community of 300+ radio amateurs enjoying the use of twenty-two (22) inter-linked analog and digital D-Star repeaters, providing extensive coverage of the Southern California region and beyond.
-They claim to have reliable communications from the Mexico border to North of Santa Barbara, and from the Arizona border to “maritime mobile” well out into the Pacific Ocean.
+The PAPA System is a community of 300+ radio amateurs enjoying the use of twenty-two (22) inter-linked analog and digital D-Star and DMR repeaters, providing extensive coverage of the Southern California region and beyond.

 This 1.2 GHz repeater network covers a really wide area.